What Is a Tasting Note? A Simple Guide for Wine Beginners

 finish length

-personal rating
+personal ratings

-photo and bottle details
+photos and bottle details

-which varietals you love
+which grapes you love

-which regions match your palate
+which regions suit your palate

 how your preferences evolve